AmeyOnGit/NS-Confessions/replit.md

-# Anonymous Message Board Application
+# NS Confessions - Anonymous Message Board Application

 ## Overview

-This is a full-stack web application for a password-protected anonymous message board.
-Users authenticate with a shared password to access the board where they can post anonymous messages, like posts, and comment on them.
-The application features an AI bot that automatically responds to new messages with witty or sarcastic replies.
+This is a full-stack web application for a password-protected anonymous message board called "NS Confessions".
+Users authenticate with a shared password ("darktalent2024!") to access the board where they can post anonymous messages, like posts, and comment on them.
+The application features an AI bot called "RoastBot" that automatically responds to new messages with witty or sarcastic replies using a free Hugging Face API.

 ## System Architecture